DimitrisTzalo/mye_042-treegram/README.md

-Internet Technologies 2024 - Treegram Application
+## Internet Technologies 2024 - Treegram Application

-Contributors
+## Contributors

-Dimitrios Pagonis (ΑΜ: 4985)
+-Dimitrios Pagonis

-Dimitrios Tzalokostas (ΑΜ: 4994)
+-Dimitrios Tzalokostas

-Overview
+##Overview

 This repository contains a Ruby on Rails application designed for photo sharing and social interaction among users.
 It enables users to upload and manage photos, follow other users, view photo slideshows, and engage through comments and tagging.

+## Important Note
+The project has been splitted in 2 phases
+Phase 1: Extend Treegram with titles, follows, and comments using Ruby, Ruby on Rails, Haml, SQLite3.
+More imformations can be found in Readme.pdf

+Phase 2: Implement photo slideshow and comments popup. using JavaScript, jQuery, Ajax, Ruby on Rails, Haml, CSS.

+More imformations can be found in Report.pdf

-Main Features
+## Main Features

 1. Photo Management